 Contact us to discuss your requirements of acoustic wall panel installation.
 Our experienced sales team can help you identify the options that best suit your needs.

-: This is simple but not always easy.
-Panels should be balanced in a space, but there are often multiple patterns in a given room, including windows, doors, A/C vents, etc. There can also be a number of penetrations or obstructions, such as lights and exit signs, that need to be installed around.
-Where possible, observe the primary symmetrical pattern, and when patterns must be broken for an obstruction, minimize the change in spacing between panels.Spread them out:
+Symmetry: This is simple but not always easy.
+Panels should be balanced in a space, but multiple patterns like windows, doors, and A/C vents often exist.
+There can also be penetrations or obstructions like lights and exit signs.
+Where possible, observe the primary symmetrical pattern and minimize changes in spacing between panels when patterns must be broken.

 No matter where you are using them, remember to follow these rules of thumb when hanging acoustic panels: